calculquebec/infra-gdr/docs/intro/installing.md

 #### Authentication

-To authenticate with an OpenStack provider, you should configure your authentication using [Keystone][#keystone].
-We can configure authentication with [Keystone credentials][#keystone_creds] using either the [clouds.yaml][#clouds_yaml] or [environment variables][#envvars].
+To authenticate with an OpenStack provider, you should configure your authentication using [Keystone](https://docs.openstack.org/keystone/latest).
+We can configure authentication with [Keystone credentials](https://docs.openstack.org/keystone/latest/user/application_credentials.html) using either the [clouds.yaml](https://docs.openstack.org/python-openstackclient/pike/configuration/index.html#clouds-yaml) or [environment variables](https://docs.openstack.org/python-openstackclient/pike/cli/man/openstack.html#environment-variables).

-The [clouds.yaml][#clouds_yaml] file is used to store your OpenStack configuration information.
+The [clouds.yaml](https://docs.openstack.org/python-openstackclient/pike/configuration/index.html#clouds-yaml) file is used to store your OpenStack configuration information.
 This file should be located in your home directory under the .config/openstack directory.

-Alternatively, you can configure authentication using [environment variables][#envvars].
+Alternatively, you can configure authentication using [environment variables](https://docs.openstack.org/python-openstackclient/pike/cli/man/openstack.html#environment-variables).
 This file is typically sourced within your shell environment.

 ```{important}
 In either case, it is important to ensure that authentication is properly configured so that the OpenStack provider is accessible and secure.